Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Modelling Marginals with the Joint Generalised Neural Model

-We will now describe our model for the conditional marginal densities $f_{i,s}(y_{i,s}|\boldsymbol{\mathcal{H}}_s)$ and their corresponding distributions $F_{i,s}(y_{i,s}|\boldsymbol{\mathcal{H}}_s)$ in Section \ref{sec:JGNM}.
-Later in Section \ref{sec:JGNM_inference}, we describe how to infer parameters of our model with details of our model's neural architecture given in Section \ref{sec:JGNM_NN}.
+We will now describe the considered parametric model for the conditional marginal densities $f_{i,s}(y_{i,s}|\boldsymbol{\mathcal{H}}_s)$ and their corresponding distributions $F_{i,s}(y_{i,s}|\boldsymbol{\mathcal{H}}_s)$ in Section \ref{sec:JGNM}.
+Later in Section \ref{sec:JGNM_inference}, we describe how to train parameters of these densities with details of our model's neural architecture given in Section \ref{sec:JGNM_NN}.